 Lie on the carriage with your head on the headrest and feet on the foot bar.
 Find neutral spine — maintain the natural curve of your lower back.
 Engage your deep core before initiating any movement.

-Every Reformer exercise emphasizes controlled, intentional movement.
+Every X-former exercise emphasizes controlled, intentional movement.
 Push and pull the carriage smoothly — never let momentum take over.
 Focus on the eccentric (return) phase as much as the concentric (push) phase.

 Coordinate your breath with each movement.
 Inhale to prepare, exhale during exertion.
 Lateral thoracic breathing — expanding the ribcage sideways — keeps the core engaged while allowing full oxygen exchange.